Blog

 Our guide to the side effects of finasteride looks at this data in more detail and provides some additional information on what you should expect while using finasteride for hair loss.

-If you experience an allergic reaction, stop taking finasteride and contact a healthcare provider.
+If you experience an allergic reaction while using finasteride, stop taking it and contact a healthcare provider.

 On average, it takes three to four months to see new hair or any other improvements from finasteride.